NomicFoundation/hardhat/docs/guides/compile-contracts.md

 # Compiling your contracts

-To compile your contracts in your Buidler project, use the `compile` built-in task:
+To compile your contracts in your Hardhat project, use the `compile` built-in task:
 ```
-$ npx buidler compile
+$ npx hardhat compile
 Compiling...
 Compiled 1 contract successfully
 ```

 The compiled artifacts will be saved in the `artifacts/` directory by default, or whatever your configured artifacts path is.
 Look at the [paths configuration section](../config) to learn how to change it.
 This directory will be created if it doesn't exist.

-After the initial compilation, if the contract code hasn't changed then Buidler will skip compilation when running the `compile` task:
+After the initial compilation, if the contract code hasn't changed then Hardhat will skip compilation when running the `compile` task:
 ```
-$ npx buidler compile
+$ npx hardhat compile
 All contracts have already been compiled, skipping compilation.
 ```

-To force a compilation you can use the `--force` argument, or run `npx buidler clean` to clear the caches and delete the artifacts.
+To force a compilation you can use the `--force` argument, or run `npx hardhat clean` to clear the caches and delete the artifacts.

 ## Artifacts

-Compiling with Buidler generates one JSON artifact per contract.
+Compiling with Hardhat generates one JSON artifact per contract.
 These are compatible with most tools, including Truffle's artifact format.

 Each artifact consists of a json with the following properties: